Blockchain in food supply chains

 On their journey to poverty-free coffee, Trabocca saw the importance of transparency and traceability, and employed our new platform, Trace, as a tool to answer the question whether coffee farmers are earning a living income.

-Director at Trabocca
+Commercial director at Trabocca

 See this case